 Changes in Capitalization; Change of Control.
-The Stock Incentive Plan provides that, in the event of any change in corporate capitalization subsequent to the May 1, 2013 effective date of the Stock Incentive Plan, such as a stock split or dividend, or a corporate transaction, such as any merger, consolidation, share exchange, separation, spin-off or other distribution of stock or property of the Company, or any reorganization or partial or complete liquidation of the Company, the Compensation Committee or the Board will make such substitutions or adjustments in the number and kind of shares reserved for issuance under the Stock Incentive Plan, in the aggregate, in the number, kind and option price of shares subject to outstanding stock options and SARs, and in the number and kind of shares subject to other outstanding awards granted under the Stock Incentive Plan as may be determined to be appropriate by the Compensation Committee or the Board, in its sole discretion.
+The Stock Incentive Plan provides that, in the event of any change in corporate capitalization subsequent to the May 1, 2013 effective date of the Stock Incentive Plan, such as a stock split or dividend, or a corporate transaction, such as any merger, consolidation, share exchange, separation, spin-off or other distribution of stock or property of the Company, or any reorganization or partial or complete liquidation of the Company, the Compensation Committee or the Board will make such substitutions or adjustments in the number and kind of shares reserved for issuance under the Stock Incentive Plan, in the aggregate, in the number of shares that may be issued upon the exercise of ISOs, in the share limitations set forth above, including share limitations applicable to grants to any individual or to any participant, in the number, kind and option price of shares subject to outstanding stock options and SARs, and in the number and kind of shares subject to other outstanding awards granted under the Stock Incentive Plan as may be determined to be appropriate by the Compensation Committee or the Board, in its sole discretion.
 Moreover, in the event of any such transaction or event or in the event of a Change of Control, the Compensation Committee, in its discretion, may provide in substitution for any or all outstanding awards under the Stock Incentive Plan such alternative consideration (including cash), if any, as it, in good faith, may determine to be equitable in the circumstances and may require in connection therewith the surrender of all awards so replaced in a manner that complies with Section 409A of the Code.
-In addition, for each stock option or SAR with an option exercise price or strike price greater than the consideration offered in connection with any such transaction or event or Change of Control, the Compensation Committee may in its sole discretion elect to cancel such stock option or SAR without any payment to the person holding such stock option or SAR.
-The Stock Incentive Plan sho provides that in the event of a change of control (as defined in the Stock Incentive Plan which is attached hereto as Annex B) of the Company (i) any SARs and stock opti of performance units or restricted stock units, as the case may be, that would have been payable had the performance goals been met at a level that would have resulted in 100 percent payout of the performance units or restricted stock units, as the case may be, awarded, and any restrictions will lapse and such performance units or restricted stock units, as the case may be, will be settled in cash as promptly as practicable but in no event later than the 15th day of the third month after the occurrence of the change of control.
+In addition, for each stock option or SAR with an option exercise price or strike price greater than the consideration offered in connection with any such transaction or event or Change of Control, the Compensation Committee may in its sole discretion elect to cancel such stock option or SAR without any payment to the person holding such stock option or S of performance units or restricted stock units, as the case may be, that would have been payable had the performance goals been met at a level that would have resulted in 100 percent payout of the performance units or restricted stock units, as the case may be, awarded, and any restrictions will lapse and such performance units or restricted stock units, as the case may be, will be settled in cash as promptly as practicable but in no event later than the 15th day of the third month after the occurrence of the change of control.
 The holders of options, unless the Compensation Committee shall determine otherwise at grant, will have the right, for a period of 60 days after the date of the change of control, to surrender all or part of such options in exchange for a cash payment based on the excess of the fair market value per share on the date of exercise over the option price.